Professional Conservation (MSc)

 Curious about the human experience across millennia and cultures, we are seeking to better understand our past, to illuminate our present and improve our future.

+We will review your application and if you meet the entry requirements, we will make you an offer.
 Evidence of an interest in or commitment to the cultural heritage sector will strengthen an application.

 Find out more about English language requirements.